Sunnykumarpal1/JavaPrep/StreamApi/Readme.md

 limit(n) → Limits number of elements

-2. Terminal Operations
+B. Terminal Operations

-Produce a result or side-effect
+Produce a result or side effect.

-Trigger execution of the stream pipeline
+Trigger execution of the stream pipeline.

-Common Terminal Operations
+Examples

 collect() → Converts stream to List / Set / Map